The Importance of Food PairingPosted By Roopak

 Tomatoes and spinach - due to heavy oxalate levels, they may cause kidney stones.

-Fruit And Yoghurt - The bacteria in sugar may react with the sugars in fruits causing allergies.
+Fruit And Yogurt - The bacteria in yogurt may react with the sugars in fruit causing allergies.

 Banana and milk - Both are heavy foods, difficult to digest.
 They slow down the digestion.

 Likewise, there are certain foods combos that fight for your health.

 Onion and grapes - The compounds present in both foods can effectively inhibit blood clots and boost heart health.